-Stage 7: The lane use from stage 3 has changed from a thru-right lane to the addition of right turn only lane on the left approach and from a single left turn lane to a dual left turn lane on the right approach, matching the STRE approved permanent lane configuration.
+Stage 7: The lane use from stage 3 has changed from a thru-right lane to the addition of right turn only lane on the left approach and from a single left turn lane to a dual left turn lane on the right approach, matching the STE approved permanent lane configuration.
 All four crosswalks are now open.
-The operation from stage 3 has changed to allow a not-ped overlap phase for the new right turn only lane, matching the STRE approved permanent signal operation.
+The operation from stage 3 has changed to allow a not-ped overlap phase for the new right turn only lane, matching the STE approved permanent signal operation.